 In this tutorial, we will show you the steps to run ADB directly from your web browser.
 Android Debug Bridge is perhaps the most important utility for tech enthusiasts.
 It allows you to carry out a plethora of tweaks and modifications.
-Everyday users might use the ADB commands to install apps via it, use the Sideload functionality to transfer files, or even remove bloatware from their device.
+Everyday users might use the ADB commands to install apps, use the Sideload functionality to transfer files, or even remove bloatware from their device.
 Then if you take it to the custom development, you could again use a plethora of ADB commands

-These could be used to boot your device to Fastboot and Recovery mode and carry out the desired customizations.
+These could boot your device to Fastboot and Recovery mode and carry out the desired customizations.
 However, all these calls for a few efforts.
 To begin with, you will need to install the Android SDK Platform Tools on your PC.
 Then you’ll have to launch the CMD or PowerShell window to execute the required commands.
-But what if we told you that you cut short all these procedures.
+But what if we told you that you cut short all these procedures?
 Yes, that is very much a possibility.
 You could now directly run ADB from your web browser itself, and in this guide, we will show you how to do just that.
 Follow along.

 How to Run ADB from Your Web Browser